nobby0024/hash_tool/README.md

-Line by line hasing tool
+hoge Line by line hasing tool
 ====
 You can download hashed inputted file.
 Whan you click "Download", the input file is read in, hash the value line by line.